Johnny Cupcakes

 Johnny Cupcakes, Inc. (commonly known as Johnny Cupcakes) is a clothing brand founded in 2001 by Johnny Earle.
 The clothing line uses cupcakes as the prominent design motif of its merchandise, often replacing iconic symbols with cupcakes.
 The brand's insignia is a play on skull and crossbones, with a cupcake silhouette replacing the skull.

 The Johnny Cupcakes line includes T-shirts, shorts, sweaters, jewelry, undergarments, and pins.
-Its flagship store is located in Boston along with his online store, which ships worldwide.
+Its flagship store was located in Boston along with his online store, which ships worldwide.

 History

 Origins

 Earle says he initially started the Johnny Cupcakes brand "dewas Dewan".
 The clothing line has its origins back in 2000 when Earle worked at the Newbury Comics music shop in Braintree, Massachusetts.
 One day, co-worker Kingsley Wong gave him a new nickname, Johnny Cupcake, and it stuck.

 In 2001, while ordering screen-printed shirts for the metalcore band he played in (On Broken Wings), Earle ran off a few shirts designed with the "Johnny Cupcakes" nickname.
 Almost immediately, co-workers and store customers noticed the cupcake-themed shirts whenever he wore them, and many inquired about how to purchase them.
 Sensing the demand, Earle started selling the shirts from the trunk of his car to local friends and acquaintances.

 When On Broken Wings signed with a record label and began touring in 2002, Earle stuffed his suitcase full of Johnny Cupcakes shirts to sell at shows, and give to other musicians on the bill.
 This helped expose his designs to new audiences across the country, and the brand began to develop a cult following.
 The following year, Earle quit the band to focus full-time on his fledgling business.